22 Small Full Bathroom Ideas for 2026

 Soft Gold Accents

-You will love the polished gold hardware instantly warms up an all-white marble bathroom, making it feel elegant instead of cold.
+You will love the polished gold hardware [Check on Amazon] instantly warms up an all-white marble bathroom, making it feel elegant instead of cold.

 You can keep your glass shower enclosure to preserve sightlines, and add a built-in bench for comfort and balance.